 STAGE 5 – WordPress Website Development Service.

-We take the approved aesthetic designs, built on custom UX/UI and Conversion strategy and bring it to life in the development room on a staging server.
+We take the approved aesthetic designs, built onto of the custom UX/UI and Conversion strategy and bring it to life in the development room on a staging server.
 Of course, we normally use WordPress and build the site on that CMS, but it’s not a hard and fast rule.
 This can be done using a stock WordPress Theme or a fully custom website design but it can also be created using other platforms (e.g. Shopify).
 This process can therefore take anywhere from 3-4 days to many months depending on the complexity and functionality involved in the site, and is ultimately one of the major reasons that a WordPress website can never just be as little an investment as $59 for a theme, rather it takes weeks to form a tailored approach for your business, your customers and ultimately your success, online.

 When the desktop version of the site is set, mobile optimization will be mostly done already but this is also the ideal time to fine tune mobile optimization for multiple devices.
 All sites should be either responsive (i.e. they shift form and layout to best display the site for any and all screen sizes and resolutions) or a separate mobile site should be built (e.g. Amazon.com).
 Once that’s done, we test all the links & performance of the website (e.g. image sizes, load times) and push the thing live on your desired end server.
-It’s an oddly exciting process for us!
+It’s an oddly exciting and rewarding process for us!

 STAGE 7 – Analytics & Refinement

 The bit that most people leave to chance is one of the biggest mistakes they make in online marketing.
-Without an analytical approach to y our online assets you’ll be doing everything blind.
+Without an analytical approach to your online assets you’ll be doing everything blind.
 Every decision you make post-launch in terms of improving your website should be guided and informed by strong analytics (and the analysis of those analytics, by someone who knows what they are looking for).
 The sad truth is that most web designers, marketing companies, in this day and age, do not understand how to approach analytics, draw inference from them, or indeed strategically adapt their approach for future performance.

-*You’ll also have to factor in hosting costs.
-We recommend WP Engine for most uses and would genuinely recommend you stay away from companies like GoDaddy, 1and1, Bluehost, Hostgator and Network Solutions.
+*You’ll also have to factor in hosting costs and website security.
+We recommend WP Engine or Liquid Web for most uses and would genuinely recommend you stay away from companies like GoDaddy, 1and1, Bluehost, Hostgator and Network Solutions.
 These companies offer little support, poor security and website performance and are often the sites we see getting hacked, penalized in SEO and lose visitors.

 In Conclusion – WordPress Websites Need Us 🤗

-Add to that, the importance of ensuring your website uses a consistent brand messaging and voice that reinforces your Brand/product benefits in a way that is conducive to building trust and, well, that’s a pretty tricky thing to achieve as you can probably imagine.
-Which is exactly why experts like us have continued to thrive in the marketplace, because there just aren’t many of us around.
+Add to that, the importance of ensuring your website uses a consistent brand messaging and voice that reinforces your Brand/product benefits in a way that is conducive to building trust and that’s a pretty tricky thing to achieve as you can probably imagine.
+Which is exactly why experts like us have continued to thrive in the marketplace over the last decade, because there just aren’t that many of us around.

 Hopefully this helps lay out the features a successful website should have and why a good WordPress agency can make the world of difference to your business if you go the semi-custom or custom route.